 You will be in fine company too as Stromness has a rich maritime past and has been welcoming vessels for centuries.
 A gateway to Orkney’s west mainland, Stromness is close to the Heart of Neolithic Orkney, our UNESCO world heritage site which includes Skara Brae, Maeshowe and the Ring of Brodgar.

 Another option is NorthLink's route between Aberdeen and Kirkwall.
 A six-hour cruise, this is the perfect opportunity to relax and unwind in preparation for your visit.
 You can enjoy some fabulous local food and drink, or pick the perfect spot to grab a photo of the stunning landscape as it comes into view on the horizon.

 Pentland Ferries offers daily one-hour-long crossings beween Gills Bay on the north coast of Scotland (close to John O’Groats) and St Margaret’s Hope in South Ronaldsay.
 This is a gateway to Orkney’s linked south isles and the east mainland of Orkney, and is less than half an hour from our main town, Kirkwall.
 If you’re heading straight to our mainland, your journey will take in the Churchill Barriers and the Italian Chapel.

-For those who can’t wait for their holiday to begin, the short hop from John O’Groats to Burwick should prove very appealing.
+For those who can’t wait for their holiday to begin, the short hop from John O’Groats to Burwick could prove very appealing.
 Operated by John O’Groats Ferries exclusively for foot passengers, it is the quickest ferry journey at just 40 minutes.
-Landing in Burwick, one of the most southerly points in Orkney, this journey is only available between May and September and connects with sightseeing bus tours.
-It’s popular with day and short-stay visitors and your journey can begin with the linked bus service from Inverness.
+Arriving in Burwick, one of the most southerly points in Orkney, this journey is only available between May and September and connects with sightseeing bus tours.
+It’s popular with day and short-stay visitors and your journey can also begin with the linked bus service from Inverness.